THINK! RING YOUR OWN GP FIRST

 Please remember that our GP appointment times are ONLY 10 minutes long.
 Therefore, if you have a long list of problems it may not be possible to deal with all of them in one consultation.
 If you have more than one problem to discuss with the doctor, please make a double appointment.

-Routine appointments are released daily, two weeks before that specific date ie appointments on Monday 15th will be released on Monday 1st.
+Routine appointments are released daily, upto 4 weeks before that specific date.

 Routine appointments are either: